herculainn/VolumeControl/README.md

 # VolumeControl
-Delphi Application to control system volume and media on the local machine.
+Allows control of system volume and media on the local machine.
+Application built using Embarcadero Delphi 10.4

 When using a Remote Desktop, media keys are sent to the remote machine and do not affect the local machine.
 Via another utility on the local machine, such as Corsair iCue or AutoHotKey, we can remap device media keys to run this application instead.